• Skip to primary navigation

 Notes

-Note on cake pans: This recipe is for a two-layer 8" cake.
-I suggest using 8" pans that are light in color to avoid overbaking the cakes (as darker pans bake the cake faster).
+Note on cake pans: This recipe is written for an 8-inch two-layer cake.
+I suggest using pans that are light in color to avoid overbaking the cakes (as darker pans bake the cake faster).

-Note on kitchen scale: To ensure I have the same amount of batter in each pan, I use my kitchen scale and weigh the pans/batter.
+Note on kitchen scale: You can just eyeball it, but a scale will help to ensure you have the same amount of batter in each pan.

-Note on vanilla bean paste: Vanilla bean paste is fabulous for another layer of flavor and beautiful black specks of vanilla bean in your buttercream!
-If you'd prefer, you can substitute with an equal measure of vanilla extract.
+Note on vanilla bean paste: I love the flavor of vanilla bean paste, and the black flecks of vanilla bean in leaves in the buttercream!
+If you don't have vanilla bean paste or prefer not to use it, you can use an equal measure of vanilla extract.

 Tried this recipe?I'd love to hear all about it!
 Leave a review below, then snap a pic and tag me on Instagram!